NeiloErnesto89/project1-ux/README.md

 ## Media

 All the photos were taken on my Iphone 5 by me.
 I made some adjustments to the tone on a few of the photos like on the tips section whereby I modified the photo for a different effect.
+The Youtube [video](https://www.youtube.com/embed/OagTXWfaXEo) was taken from the channel [Lavendarie}(https://www.youtube.com/channel/UC-ga3onzHSJFAGsIebtVeBg) and the audio file was embedded from the Blindboy podcast on [Spotify](https://open.spotify.com/embed-podcast/show/7HinkS0WZqDuMXYh02EUY1)

 ## Acknowledgements